advaitmoharir/debt-dynamics/README.md

 ## Software

 Python 3.11 (via VS code) and R Studio were used to run the code scripts.
-Data files arestored in Microsoft Excel 16.
+Data files are stored in Microsoft Excel 16.